 Start an emergency fund

 Credit union accounts are ideal places for an emergency fund.
 You can get easy access to your savings, but it’s not linked on-line to your bank account, so you won’t be tempted to dip in too often.
 There may be a credit union linked to your job, or there may be one in your local area.
-Check this Credit Union Search facility to see if there is one you could join.
+Check this Credit Union Search facility to see if you can join one.
 Once you are a credit union member, you may also be able to get a loan at a good interest rate in future.